-I. TRUHAVEN'S BUSINESS-INCOME AND EXTRA-EXPENSE CLAIMS FAIL BECAUSE TRUHAVEN DOES NOT ALLEGE DIRECT PHYSICAL LOSS OF OR DAMAGE TO ITS PROPERTY
+I. BENIAK'S BUSINESS INCOME AND EXTRA EXPENSE CLAIMS FAIL BECAUSE BENIAK DOES NOT ALLEGE DIRECT PHYSICAL LOSS OF OR DAMAGE TO ITS PROPERTY

-Truhaven's Policy provides Business-Income and Extra-Expense coverage only when there is "direct physical loss of or damage to" the insured property.
-McNally Decl., Ex.
+Beniak's Policy provides Business Income and Extra Expense coverage only when there is "direct physical loss of or damage to" the insured property.
+McNally

+Decl., Ex.
 A, 40.
-Yet Truhaven does not allege any direct physical loss or damage that would trigger such coverage.
-Truhaven merely offers non-specific conclusory allegations that governmental orders issued in response to the pandemic caused "physical property loss and damage to the insured property" because Truhaven was "unable to use [the insured] property for its intended purpose."
+Yet Beniak does not allege any direct physical loss or damage that would trigger such coverage.
+Beniak merely offers non-specific conclusory allegations that government orders issued in response to the pandemic caused "physical property loss and damage to the insured property" because Beniak was "unable to use [the insured] property for its intended purpose."
 Compl.
-(ECF No. 1) ¶¶ 6, 41, 85, 95.
-Courts within the Third Circuit-including every court to have considered the issue in this District-have held that such allegations are insufficient as a matter of law and dismissed similar coronavirusrelated insurance claims on the pleadings for precisely that reason.
-See, e.g., Manhattan Partners, 2021 WL 1016113, at 2 (dismissing New Jersey-law COVID-19 complaint where insured alleged that civil-authority orders "led to their business losses" and "fail[ed] to show the necessary loss of or damage to property required under the Policy's explicit terms"); 7th Inning, 2021 WL 800595, at 3 (same, because "[p]laintiffs have not alleged any facts that support a showing that their properties where physically damaged" and instead pleaded only "that the Stay-At-Home Orders ... forced the cessation of the minor league baseball season and caused [p]laintiffs to lose income and incur expenses"); Boulevard Carroll, 2020 WL 7338081, at 2 (allegations that plaintiff lost income and incurred expenses because civil-authority orders "forc[ed] him to close his business" were "not enough" to proceed past the pleadings stage).
-Using the same reasoning as
+(ECF No. 1) ¶¶ 8, 44, 86, 96.
+Courts within the Third Circuit-including every court to have considered the issue in this District-have held that such allegations are insufficient as a matter of law and dismissed similar coronavirus-related insurance claims on the pleadings for precisely that reason.
+See, e.g., Manhattan Partners, 2021 WL 1016113, at \2 (dismissing New Jersey-law COVID-19 complaint where insured alleged that civil-authority orders "led to their business losses" and "fail[ed] to show the necessary loss of or damage to property required under the Policy's explicit terms"); 7th Inning, 2021 WL 800595, at \3 (same, because "[p]laintiffs have not alleged any facts that support a showing that their properties were physically damaged" and instead pleaded only "that the Stay-At-Home Orders ... forced the cessation of the minor league baseball season and caused [p]laintiffs to lose income and incur expenses"); Boulevard Carroll, 2020 WL 7338081, at \2 (allegations that plaintiff lost income and incurred expenses because civil-authority orders "forc[ed] him to close his business" were "not enough" to proceed past the pleadings stage).
+Using the same reasoning as those other courts, this Court should dismiss Beniak's Business Income and Extra Expense claims on the pleadings as well.